abhi-kirk/ml-skillset/Behavioral/commonly-asked.md

 - *Can you walk me through your resume and highlight your most impactful projects?*
   - STORY: CNN defect classifier
 - *Why are you interested in this role at our company?*
-  - Tesla's emphasis on innovation building systems of their own,
+  - Tesla's emphasis on innovation and building systems of their own,
   - Manufacturing data science background (mention pdm if appropriate),
   - Experience and strong fundamentals in vision and NLP ML,
   - Good culture fit as opposed to in a bank.